Canada Organic Regime Operating Manual

 - The Canada Agricultural Products Act

-- The CFIA established by section 3 of the Canadian Food Inspection Agency Act.
+- The CFIA established by section 3 of the Canadian Food Inspection Agency Act is responsible for the administration of the COR.

 - A systemic and independent examination to determine whether activities and related results comply with planned arrangements and whether these arrangements are implemented effectively and are suitable to achieve objectives.